#seeyouleyte

 K Patisserie

-Of course, we visited a few landmarks around it like the Palo Metropolitan Cathedral, Leyte Landing Memorial Site, and the San Juanico Bridge.
+Certainly, we took the opportunity to explore some of the noteworthy landmarks in Tacloban City, including the Palo Metropolitan Cathedral, the Leyte Landing Memorial Site, and the iconic San Juanico Bridge.

 Palo Cathedral